Molissa Fenley: Early life and education

 Molissa Fenley (née Avril Molissa Fenley) was born in Las Vegas, Nevada on November 15, 1954.
 She is the youngest of three children born to Eileen Allison Walker and John Morris Fenley.
 At the age of six months Fenley and her family moved to Ithaca, NY where her father was a professor of the Agricultural Extension at Cornell University.
 At the age of six, her family moved to Ibadan, Nigeria where her father worked for the US State Department's USAID program.
 Fenley attended high school in Spain, and in 1971, at 16, returned to the US to enter Mills College from which she received her BA in Dance in 1975.
 Immediately after graduating from Mills, Fenley moved to New York City to begin her career as a choreographer and dancer.

 Career

 Early years

 Upon arriving in New York City in 1975, Fenley trained with Merce Cunningham, Viola Farber and studied at the Erick Hawkins School.
-During her first years in New York Fenley danced for several choreographers including Carol Conway and Andrew deGroat.
+During her first years in New York Fenley danced for several choreographers including Carol Conway and Andy de Groat.
 She began creating her own work and formed Molissa Fenley and Company in 1977.
 After a tour of European festivals in 1980 her work began to receive more critical attention in the United States and abroad.

 Her early career (1977–1987) was focused on presenting ensemble work.
 In addition to more traditional dance classes, Fenley and her dancers did workouts that included running, calisthenics and weight training.
 Fenley has maintained this aesthetic of athletic virtuosity throughout her career.